sgjava/garage/commodore/cpm/README.md

 I lot of the code I developed for the C128 was specifically for CP/M 80 column mode.
 This was more interesting to me than what native mode had to offer.
 I could use high level languages like Pascal and C and easily integrate Z80 Assembler or in line machine code to speed things up when needed.
 The Turbo Pascal editor was excellent for its time and offered an easy way to edit text files.

-You may see some of my stuff floating around the Internet from my SG Tools and SG C Tools libraries for C128 CP/M. I even found a [You tube video](https://www.youtube.com/watch?v=z2yxf9bZxEo) of one of my libraries :) This repo will be the definitive depository for my CP/M work.

 Categories
 * [SG C Tools](https://github.com/sgjava/garage/tree/master/commodore/cpm/sgctools) - C API for C128 in CPM with low level access to VDC, CIA and SID, fast high resolution graphics, digitized sound player, etc.
 * [Blue Bastards from Outer Space](https://github.com/sgjava/garage/tree/master/commodore/cpm/bbfos) - Graphic game for C128 CP/M that utilizes digitized guitar chords to compose a intro song, voice for game actions and intro.
 This was written in Turbo Pascal 3.01 using SG C Tools for Pascal.